bahaidev/bahaiwritings/README.md

         periodically) parse their texts into JSON here to ensure we have the most up-to-date and corrected translations

+1. Add plugin using such as <http://annotatorjs.org/> for inline, and more range-flexible annotations.

 1. Use Wikidata.org language data to transform Arabic (or Persian) to root words for **dictionary** look-up (if not Wiktionary or Wikidata->Wikipedia->language link mapping, then any other free dictionary